Recognition of prior learning

 Applications for RPL can be made after acceptance into the training program.
 There are cut-off times for applying for RPL so it is important to start this process early.

-Doctors following the ACRRM fellowship pathway can apply for up to 24 months RPL post general registration.
+Doctors following the ACRRM fellowship pathway can apply for up to 24 months RPL.
 ACRRM will review RPL for any term including:

 - Core Clinical Training (CCT)